dayana0425/Build-A-Trip/README.md

 **Team Goal**

 We are all trying to get an A in this class since if we set up a higher goal we could work harder to achieve it.
-Besides, this is not only an individual's work but also a team’s work, so we’ll all try to make as much effort as we can
+Besides, this is not only an individual's work but also a team’s work, so we’ll all try to make as much effort as we can.

 Team Responsibilities